 Now while there is great value in following this philosophy I am a firm advocate of the middle road.
 In this case it means when you find yourself dragging your heels - switch to a task that you will enjoy instead and see that to completion before returning to the hard stuff.

 On my project I’ve spent a lot of time on terrain and the evil learning curve that comes with it.
 I’ve been learning how to use World Machine and Mudbox to create a terrain that is compelling and realistic - far beyond what I can paint by hand.
 The negative side is that tiny little changes in one parameter can have massive effects down the line and I’ve reworked a lot of things to compensate.
 There are a lot of little ‘passes’ over the work too as I try and nail down the exact parameters / machine required to get me to the end game.
 Then there’s the joy of watching a piece of terrain I have carefully sculpted in Mudbox liquify and slough off as mud once the erosion devices have done their work.

 I’ve been promising myself a break for a while now.
 Tonight I decided to go ahead and try and create the first object for my game world - an overlarge mushroom.
 It’s a complete cliche, but since I have so very few of them I am going to go ahead and indulge my child-like desire for this particular one.

 Now, I’ve been using Mudbox for a while now to sculpt terrain, and hopefully those skills will help me with sculpting an organic object.

-Modelling the base object in 3DS Max wasn’t too challenging – it’s really just a bunch of concentric rings.
+Modelling the base object in 3DS Max wasn’t too challenging - it’s really just a bunch of concentric rings.
 I now have it imported into Mudbox.
-Time to get grubby, in the words of DirtGirl!
+In the words of DirtGirl “Let’s get grubby!”."